Galil338/fract/README.md

 * [`kicad-libraries`](kicad-libraries): KiCad components and footprints
 * [`images`](images): Images for project documentation

-## PCB
+## PCBs

-Two copies of the main PCB are used to as the logical PCB and a bottom plate.
-The PCBs are screwed directly together.
+**Each build uses two copies of the main PCB.** This PCB acts as both the logical PCB, and when flipped the long way, it acts as a bottom plate to be attached the logical PCB.

-Two top plate PCBs cover the dev board and battery.
+Two copies of the top plate PCB cover the dev board and battery.
+Flip this PCB as well.
+It has a cutout which fits the reset button on the left, and the power switch on the right.

 ## Keyboard firmware